pkardas/notes/books/ddd.md

 Model-Driven Design - discards the dichotomy of analysis model and design to search out a single model that serves both purposes (ubiquitous language).
 Each object in the design plays a conceptual role described in the model.
 Model needs to be revised to reflect the model in a very literal way, so mapping is obvious.
 The code becomes expression of the model.

-Model-Drivenn Design is hard to accomplish in procedural languages like C or Fortran.
+Model-Driven Design is hard to accomplish in procedural languages like C or Fortran.
 This approach is reserved for object-oriented programming languages.

 Implementation model should not be exposed to the user.